AloisSeckar/demos-java/CONTRIBUTING.md

     - Make yourself familiar with the [Project structure](#project-structure) to understand how this project is meant to work.
     - If you are working on a new JEP, provide new implementation of `IDemo` interface for the JEP you are working on with sufficient content.
     - Place the new file accordingly into the project structure (correct JDK and JEP folder).
+    - If your implementation creates any files, save them under the repository-local `tmp/` folder.
+This folder is gitignored to prevent untracked artifacts.
     - Follow the markdown style comments to describe the class.
-    - Do not hessitate to use (standard) comments inside your code - remember the desired usecase is future users will check the code to figure out how the feature works.
+    - Do not hesitate to use (standard) comments inside your code - remember the desired usecase is future users will check the code to figure out how the feature works.
     - Do not forget to add required record to the respective JSON resource file (JEP name and brief, but meaningful description). **Keep the records ordered by JEP number ascending.**
     - Do not forget to add your new demo into the respective helper class for the JDK version, so it gets executed from `Main.java`.
 Always add comment with JEP number for better clarity. **Keep the demos ordered by JEP number ascending.**
     - Make sure you are not accidentally submitting some other files or changes that are not related to PR topic.
     - Because this project might be quite active with multiple contributors working on same files, please make sure your fork is in sync with the `master` branch of the original repository before submitting the PR.
 Double-check the "Files changed" tab of your PR and avoid posting anything not relevant to your changes.
-    - Check an [example of well-structured PR](https://github.com/AloisSeckar/demos-java/pull/52/files) to ensure your sumbission fits the expected standard.
+    - Check an [example of well-structured PR](https://github.com/AloisSeckar/demos-java/pull/52/files) to ensure your submission fits the expected standard.
 6. For any questions, feel free to ask in the opened issue, or contact me directly.
 7. Please, be patient.
 I will try to review your PR as soon as possible, but sometimes it is not possible to do it immediately.
 I will try to provide you with feedback and/or merge it within 24 hours.